Isaac12x/awesome-ios-ui/README.md

 # About
 This is a fork from the Awesome-iOS repo.
 However, the central theme is on the most delightful, state-of-the-art UI Components.

-First and foremost, all the repos have an image or gif - else they won't be here.
+Never felt like building an app and when you've all the hard working parts glued together and the functionality is right...and you come to the easy part of design...found yourself going through many repos just to find ugly UI components?

+If you're noddling in agreement - this is your site.
+We pick the nicest UIComponents for you and then you just come and pick whatever you need - all of them will be superb.

 Contributions are more than welcome.
 However, to mantain such high standards of design please read the before contributing: [guide](https://github.com/isaac12x/awesome-ios-ui/blob/master/.github/CONTRIBUTING.md).

-We follow the same convention as Awesome iOS: Projects in Swift will be marked with :large_orange_diamond:.
-Projects in Objctive-C will be marked with: :jack_o_lantern:
+Projects in Swift will be marked with :gift:.
+Projects in Objctive-C will be marked with :jack_o_lantern:

 # How to Use
 - Go through our *Content Menu* and look for what component you want.